 Sometimes, a person who is used to being out and about most of the time gets awfully lonely very quickly when stuck at home.
 When kids are in school, one of the best things you can do for her is come over, chat, and catch them up on the things they might have missed.

-Some people may find the best way to get around on crutches is to not get around on crutches at all.
+What some people may find the best way to get around on crutches is to not get around on crutches at all.
 Being out during the winter months can be dangerous for someone recovering from surgery.
-Give them a book of coupons that they redeem from you any time.
-Offer to make trips to the grocery store and whatever else they might need done that requires getting out during their recovery.
+Give them a book of coupons that they redeem from you at any time.
+Offer to make trips to the grocery store and whatever else they might need to be done that requires getting out during their recovery.

 5. Shower Safety Tools